Dry scalp, itching, red patches and dandruff… You certainly suffer from scalp eczema!

 2. Symptoms of this form on the scalp

 Symptoms of atopic eczema can vary from person to person, but red, itchy patches are the most common symptoms.
 These patches can develop on any part of the body, but are most common on the arms, legs, face, and neck.
 The patches may also ooze or crust over.
-The itching can be so intense that it can disrupt sleep and cause anxiety and depression in some people.
+The itchy scalp can be so intense that it can disrupt sleep and cause anxiety and depression in some people.

 There is no cure for atopic eczema, but there are treatments that can help relieve symptoms.
 Topical creams and ointments can help reduce inflammation and hydrate the skin.
 Antihistamines can help reduce itching and irritation.